ttahm3d/interview-prep/javascript/01-Prototypal-Inheritance/01-Prototypal-Inheritance.md

 ## "prototype" property

 `Object.prototype` is widely used in javascript.
-All build-in the constructor functions use it
+All built-in the constructor functions use it

 Consider the below code